 We connect people.
 Period.
 That’s why all the work we do in growth is justified.
 All the questionable contact importing practices.
 All the subtle language that helps people stay searchable by friends.
 All of the work we do to bring more communication in.
 The work we will likely have to do in China some day.
 All of it. (…) That can be bad if they make it negative.
 Maybe it costs someone a life by exposing someone to bullies.
 Maybe someone dies in a terrorist attack coordinated on our tools.

 The mission can be seen as the current loss function that is powering the corporation.
 This isn’t the end, though - there is another level above the company’s mission.

-In a public corporation, shareholders hold the power to modify the mission.
+In a public corporation, shareholders hold power to modify the mission.
 This is known as a “pivot”.
-Big investors, such as banks, seem largely interested in ensuring that the mission statement, whatever it may be, guarantees profit.
+Big investors, such as banks, seem largely interested in ensuring that the mission statement, whatever it may be, guarantees a profit.
 Notice that shareholders here are not people3 - they are usually other corporations and organizations.

 Corporate law and AI safety have much more in common than is initially evident: they both have the goal of ensuring superhuman entities are beneficial to humanity.
 The only difference between a corporation and a strong computer-based AI is that a strong AI is hypothesized to be much faster.